Home

 A lodge is a certain number of Freemasons who assemble to work, by having authority to do so from a charter or warrant which usually comes from a Grand lodge.

-A "lodge room", or "lodge is the properly arranged and furnished room where the lodge meets.
+A "lodge room", or "lodge" is the properly arranged and furnished room where the lodge meets.

 Is Everything About Freemasonry a Masonic Secret?

 Actually, with the exception of the passwords, grips, signs and the ritual, itself, there is nothing else that is secret within the lodge.
-When asked about Freemasonry, most often, it is the Masons who have not properly studied Freemasonry who make blunders such as saying things like: "If I told you, I'd have to kill you."
-There is nothing and has never been anything in Masonry about the members having to kill anyone.
+When asked about Freemasonry, most often, it is the Masons who have not properly studied Freemasonry who make blunders such as jokingly saying things like: "If I told you, I'd have to kill you."

 Every Mason is taught that it is his duty to always be trying to improve himself in order to honor and respect his God-given talents and so that he may be better able to assist his brother Masons.
-To not do so is to be "a drone in the hive of Nature" and unworthy of Masonic assistance.

 With the advent of the internet, and online bookstores with thousands of books available about Freemasonry, modern Freemasons are achieving a greater collective knowledge about Freemasonry and its true place within their lives.
-Within another few short years, Freemasons who do not study will be at a major disadvantage within their respective lodges.

-TYPES OF MASONIC LODGES
+TYPES OF FREEMASON LODGES

 What is a "Regular" Masonic Lodge?